nonplayer/hammercrawl/hc_complete_rules.md

 **Backup Fighter:** Halflings can function as fighters of a sort, when needed.
 Halflings gain a bonus melee attack die at levels 4, 8, and 12.
 When attacking, a Halfling declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Backup Thief:** Halflings can also function as thieves of a sort, in a pinch.
 They have the following Thief Skills: Lockpicking, Perception, Stealth (with Advantage), Thief-Climbing, and Trap-Finding (with Disadvantage).
-Additionally, at level one the Thief adds +1 to any two of these Skills.
+Additionally, at level one the Halfling adds +1 to any two of these Skills.
 Each additional level they add two more points to their skills as they see fit.
-The total bonus on a skill can never exceed their level.
+They cannot invest more points in any single skill than their current level.

 **Often Overlooked:** Unless their actions indicate them to be an obvious threat, or their opponents are otherwise specifically predisposed against them, a halfling is always attacked last.